Chair

 Fumani Jwara

 Fumani Jwara is the Communications and Projects Officer at SciCom.
-His research interests are in popular music and music technology, media industries and queer studies.
-He is passionate about the interdisciplinary links between the arts, business, social justice, and STEM orientated fields in providing holistic solutions to addressing challenges facing South Africa.
-He recently co-authored Higher education queer spaces in Southern Africa: Policies and practices (2022) in the book (Un)Silence LGBTI: Experiences and Identities in Institutions of Higher Learning in South Africa (UNISA Press).
+His research interests include popular music and music technology, media industries, and queer studies.
+He is passionate about the interdisciplinary links between the arts, business, social justice, and STEM-oriented fields in providing holistic solutions to address challenges facing South Africa.
+In 2022, he co-authored “Higher Education Queer Spaces in Southern Africa: Policies and Practices” in the book (Un)Silence LGBTI: Experiences and Identities in Institutions of Higher Learning in South Africa (UNISA Press).
+Additionally, he has released his debut spoken EP, PATCHY: Audio Sticky Notes To (My) Self (2024), focusing on a personal narrative that stems from a lifelong journey committed to self-care, healing, and living each day as if it were the last.

 Postdoctoral Fellows